Best banks for savings -- view today's rates

 "A person making $60,000 a year ... who suddenly has $15,000 plopped in their lap" can go into money shock, Pearne says.

-Following are four steps that can help you adjust to a new financial reality after a windfall.
+Following are 4 steps that can help you adjust to a new financial reality after a windfall.

-The shock of a sudden windfall can set off a litany of irrational behaviors, such as giving all the money away, becoming a recluse, spending the money lavishly, and hiding or hoarding the money.
-Other hallmarks of money shock include engaging in self-destructive and expensive activities such as drinking, using drugs, gambling and sex addiction, says Pearne.
+The shock of a sudden windfall can set off a litany of irrational behaviors, such as giving all the money away, becoming a recluse, spending the money lavishly, or hiding or hoarding the money.
+Other hallmarks of money shock include engaging in self-destructive and expensive activities such as substance abuse, gambling and sex addiction, says Pearne.

-Bradley says such problems stem from the fact that most people don't understand the limits of their new wealth, especially if the windfall is relatively large.
+Bradley says such problems stem from the fact that most people don't understand the limits of their new wealth.

 "(The money) can seem infinite ... people often get an 'I'm invincible, anything is possible' feeling," she says.

-These powerful emotions may create trouble for those with new wealth.
+These powerful emotions may create trouble for the newly affluent.

 To counteract these emotions, it's important to allow time to adjust to the new wealth circumstances that follow a windfall.
 Pearne and Bradley recommend that people who receive a windfall do nothing with their money for at least a few months, if not an entire year.

 That means saying "no" to gifts for family or friends, new investments, lavish cars or house purchases, and trips around the world.
 It's not even wise to retire.

 "Park your money someplace safe where it won't depreciate and take a money holiday," Pearne says.
 He recommends CDs as one possible home for the new cash.

-Bradley says the money moratorium acts as a timeout that allows you to come to grips with your new financial situation, set the stage for better decision-making and get your emotions under control and assemble a team of advisers you trust, including a fee-based financial planner and an estate attorney.
+Bradley says the money moratorium acts as a timeout that allows you to come to grips with your new financial situation, get your emotions under control and assemble a team of advisers you trust, including a fee-based financial planner and an estate attorney.